Commenting on a planning application

 - What should you do if you are affected by a development proposal?

 If you are concerned about a development proposal, you should try to speak to the person who is making the application to confirm the details of what they are proposing.
-You may also wish to view the planning application online.
+You can view the planning application online.

 If, after speaking to the applicant or inspecting the plans, you still have concerns or points you want to raise with us, you should write to or email the case officer.
 Representations should be sent to us as soon as possible and certainly before the consultation period expires.
 This is normally 21 days from the date of the notification letter or 21 days from the date the application was advertised in the local press.

-Online comments can be made when you register on the view planning applications search section of the website.
+You can make comments on a planning application online.
 Alternatively you can email your comments to email@example.com or post them to Planning Development, Basingstoke and Deane Borough Council, Civic Offices, London Road, Basingstoke, RG21 4AH.
 Please clearly quote the planning reference number and the application site address.

 - Your comments

 All correspondence received regarding planning applications will be held on the planning files and will be available for public inspection .
 Comments received on applications received and registered from 2017 onwards will be available to view online.
 Your comments received on applications registered before 2017 will not be published on our website, but, if provided, your postal address will appear under the List of Public Commentators .

 For those comments received on applications received and registered from 2017 onwards all personal information such as signatures, phone numbers and personal email addresses will be redacted.
 Your postal address and name will appear under the List of Public Commentators and your full comments (including name and address) will be available to view online under the List of Related Documents.